mpv-player/mpv/DOCS/man/options.rst

     ``--dtshd`` and ``--no-dtshd`` are deprecated aliases.

 ``--audio-channels=<number|layout>``
-    Request a channel layout for audio output (default: stereo).
+    Request a channel layout for audio output (default: auto).
 This  will ask the AO to open a device with the given channel layout.
 It's up to the AO to accept this layout, or to pick a fallback or to error out if the requested layout is not supported.